-Here he gives his advice to anyone taking part, or thinking about taking part, in Palace for Life Foundation’s Marathon March on Saturday 13 October.
+Here he gives his advice to anyone taking part, or thinking about taking part, in Palace for Life Foundation’s Marathon March.

 Here are a few tips to try and make the training enjoyable and reduce the stress for the big day:

 Health problems or unfit?

 If you’ve never done regular physical activity before or have a health problem please check with a health care practitioner that it is safe for you to participate.

 Find a walking buddy

 Walking alone regularly can be difficult and having a training partner means you can encourage and motivate each other through the difficult times.

 Make sure you have comfortable trainers and socks designed for running or walking a marathon.
 This will reduce the risk of injuries from impact on joints and blisters on feet.
 There are some specialist running shops that can advise.
 Equally important is the clothing so that you don’t get chafing of sensitive areas, overheat in hot weather or get hypothermia in cold wet weather!

 Make sure that you warm up before a walk and stretch all the relevant muscles (calves, hamstrings, quads, hips, lower back and shoulders) for at least 15-20 mins before a walk.
 Equally important is recovering properly and an effective cool down is using a foam roller, walking in a swimming pool or a massage which can help reduce muscle soreness.